 PIs can enter a single value or a range when specifying acceptable angular resolutions for a given Science Goal (SG) in the OT (see Section 4.5 for more on Science Goals).
 Whenever feasible, PIs are encouraged to enter a range spanning more than one configuration.
-Such a choice will improve chances for having the SB observed, especially for SBs with an intrinsically low probability of execution due to, for example, weather or time constraints.
+Such a choice may improve chances of having the SB observed, especially for SBs with an intrinsically low probability of execution (e.g., due to weather or time constraints).